Variational Shape Inference for Grasp Diffusion on SE(3): Related Work

 Several recent works have extended diffusion-based grasp synthesis in various directions. \citet{chen2024behavioral} propose using stochastic interpolants to sample from an informed prior distribution instead of a Gaussian and \emph{bridge} to the target distribution. \citet{singh2024constrained} use a part-guided diffusion approach to generate grasps tailored to areas of interest instead of the whole object. \citet{barad2024graspldm} propose learning a latent space where diffusion on grasps is performed, and use language to condition on grasp regions. \citet{carvalho2024grasp} propose a denoising diffusion probabilistic model for grasp synthesis, and optimize the grasps at test-time using collision spheres.
-Similarly, we propose a test-time grasp pose optimization technique that boosts performance without additional training on expert grasps. \citet{song2024implicit} present an approach combining dense prediction with multimodal grasp generation via diffusion models. \citet{lim2024equigraspflow} proposes a novel equivariant lifting layer for constructing $\SE3$-equivariant time-dependent velocity fields in flow matching.
-However, it performs worse in our experience, possibly requiring a significantly longer training time to handle the set of challenging objects used in our setup.
+Similarly, we propose a test-time grasp pose optimization technique that boosts performance without additional training on expert grasps, demonstrating controllable generation. \citet{lim2024equigraspflow} proposes a novel equivariant lifting layer for constructing $\SE3$-equivariant time-dependent velocity fields in flow matching.